jeffknerr/workout-bingo/README.md

 - uses imagemagick to put "X" on given bingo card image file
 - emails all once a player has won the game
 - can set up a new game, given a file with a list of player emails
+- uses matplotlib to create the initial bingo card image files

 ## setup